 Resourceful Santa Fe serves as a reminder that in the reduce, reuse, recycle hierarchy that REDUCE and REUSE trump recycle.
 While recycling is important, we are not going to recycle our way out of our current waste crisis (the NY Times explains this well in a video here).

 So much of Sarah's work in recycling and sustainable materials management is simply making connections.
 Whether that is linking architectural salvage to new construction projects, helping events work towards zero waste, setting up reuse and repair centers, diverting food waste to create compost, finding appropriate nonprofits to receive donations or conducting waste audits to get a baseline from which to plan and measure future diversion success.

 It is the need to make more of these connections to divert materials that led to the creation of Resourceful Santa Fe in 2020.

 Strangely, the reality of the Coronavirus further created this opportunity.
-The 22nd annual Recycle Santa Fe Art Festival scheduled for November of 2020 could not occur due to the pandemic (we are still planning on our 2021 event on Nov 12-14.
+The 22nd annual Recycle Santa Fe Art Festival scheduled for November of 2020 could not occur due to the pandemic (the show is back on and took place in 2021 and we're excited for 2022.
 Click HERE to learn more).
 Resourceful Santa Fe keeps the creative reuse ingenuity of the recycled art show alive.
-Resourceful Santa Fe is also birthed by the fact that creativity, repurposing, resourcefulness and spending time physically making things together feeds our souls and builds community.
+Resourceful Santa Fe is also birthed by the fact that creativity, repurposing, resourcefulness, and spending time physically making things together feeds our souls and builds community.
 Things that we can definitely use more of in our world right now.